-Thanks to the National Gallery’s partnership with Credit Suisse, from October 2015 to May 2016, the Gallery worked in partnership with City Year UK to deliver an innovative bespoke personal and cultural development opportunity for students and the charity's volunteers at four inner-city schools in London and Birmingham.
+Thanks to the National Gallery’s partnership with Credit Suisse, from October 2015 to April 2018, the Gallery has worked in partnership with City Year UK to deliver an innovative bespoke personal and cultural development opportunity for students and the charity's volunteers at four inner-city schools in London and Birmingham.

 City Year UK challenges 18 to 25-year-olds from diverse backgrounds to tackle educational inequality by undertaking a year of service volunteering as a ‘near peer’ role model, mentor, and tutor in a school.
 These volunteers support students from inner-city schools to enjoy and improve their learning.

-Participants visited the Gallery to see the paintings and take part in practical workshops, which experimented with various art forms including photography, printmaking, and poetry.
-This was a starting point for school-based projects inspired by the focus paintings and exploring the theme of personal identity.
-City Year UK volunteers used newly acquired knowledge and practical skills to support students in developing and realising their ideas.
-The National Gallery provided ongoing support through outreach visits and a follow-up workshop at the Gallery.
+Participants visit the Gallery to see the paintings and take part in practical workshops, which allow them to experiment with various art forms including photography, printmaking, and painting.
+This provides a starting point for school-based projects devised in partnership by Gallery experts and City Year UK mentors.
+Volunteer mentors use newly acquired knowledge and practical skills to support students in developing and realising their ideas.
+Artists provide ongoing support through outreach visits and follow-up workshops at the Gallery.

-The project culminated in a celebration day at the Gallery, which showcased students’ final pieces and their diverse responses to the focus paintings, featured in the film above.
+The project culminates in a celebration day at the Gallery to showcase students’ final pieces and their diverse responses to their chosen paintings.

 Past participants have said: